-Examples of recent questions relating to Lease Extensions in Crick
+Recently asked questions relating to Crick Lease Extensions

-• I am looking to buy a one bed flat in Crick for asking price of 145k, which has 56 years lease left on it.
-Seller doesn't want to extend the lease for even if I were to pay the money to the seller.
-My query is: If landlord does not agree to a marriage value (part of lease extension fees) of surveyor, how lengthy and easy is the process of going down the route of Leasehold Valuation Tribunal?
+• I intend to buy a one bed flat in Crick for asking price of 145k, which has sixety six years lease left on it.
+I appreciate that ideally, the seller would start the process by serving a section 42 notice to start the lease extension process but the seller is refusing to assist.
+My question is: If the freeholder does not agree to a marriage value (part of lease extension fees) of surveyor, how lengthy and difficult is the process of going down the route of Leasehold Valuation Tribunal?

 • Other Topics